flame-engine/flame/tutorials/space_shooter/README.md

 Space Shooter is a Flame Tutorial which covers several parts of the engine.

-The reader will build a classic space shooter game
+The reader will build a classic space shooter game.